artsy/artsy.github.io/_posts/2019-03-12-so-you-want-to-be-an-engineer.md

 Fortunately, a lot of other people have the same question.

-# Step Three: How Should You Learn?
+# Step Three: Decide How You Want to Learn It

 Let me say this first: **there is no wrong way to go about learning to code**.
 Whether it takes you 6 months or 6 years, whether you learn one language or a dozen, whether you ask for a lot of help or do it all yourself, **you